10 Common Signs of a Blown Head Gasket

 How Long do Led Headlights Last 3 Things To Know

-Yes, you can drive a car with a blown head gasket but it is not a wise decision at all.
-If your continue driving a car with head gasket issues, engine parts like cam shaft or crank bearings are at greater risk of spoiling.
+Yes you can drive a car with a blown head gasket but it is not a wise decision at all.
+If your continue driving a car with head gasket issues, engine parts like cam shaft or crank bearings are at greater risks of spoiling.

-Coolants can leak into the engine’s combustion chamber making it mix with engine oil thereby leading to a less lubricating effect.
+Coolants can leak into the engine’s combustion chamber making it mix with engine oil there by leading to less lubricating effect.
 Without the proper lubrication, this will quickly lead to bearing damage, and the need for an engine rebuild.

-Am very sure no car owner wants to hear any of these problems happens to their car if not because of hours worked to fix it than for the cost of fixing it.
+Am very sure know car owner wants to hear any of this problems happens to there car if not because of hours work to fix it then for cost of fixing.
 The cost of replacing a blown head gasket is a lot that every car owner will not want to hear.

-When the engine overheats, the coolant gets overheated.
-In this condition, if you try opening the bonnet you could get burnt.
+When the engine overheats, the coolant too gets overheated.
+In this condition if you try opening the bonnet you could get burnt.

-Little care is all that is needed to keep your car going in a good healthy condition.
-This little day-to-day will cost a few dollars compared to thousands of dollars that will be spent when the head gasket gets blown.
+Little little care is all that is needed to keep your car going in a good healthy condition.
+This little day to day will cost a little dollars compared to thousands of dollars that will be spent when the head gasket gets blown.

 To keep your car’s engine gasket in good working efficient condition, follow the steps below